dell/csm-docs/content/docs/csidriver/installation/helm/powerflex.md

 On Kubernetes nodes with OS version not supported by automatic install, you must perform the Manual SDC Deployment steps [below](#manual-sdc-deployment).
 Refer to https://hub.docker.com/r/dellemc/sdc for supported OS versions.

-**Optional:** For a typical install, you will pull SDC kernel modules from the Dell EMC FTP site, which is set up by default.
+**Optional:** For a typical install, you will pull SDC kernel modules from the Dell FTP site, which is set up by default.
 Some users might want to mirror this repository to a local location.
 The [PowerFlex KB article](https://www.dell.com/support/kbdoc/en-us/000184206/how-to-use-a-private-repository-for) has instructions on how to do this.

 #### Manual SDC Deployment

-For detailed PowerFlex installation procedure, see the [Dell EMC PowerFlex Deployment Guide](https://docs.delltechnologies.com/bundle/VXF_DEPLOY/page/GUID-DD20489C-42D9-42C6-9795-E4694688CC75.html).
+For detailed PowerFlex installation procedure, see the [Dell PowerFlex Deployment Guide](https://docs.delltechnologies.com/bundle/VXF_DEPLOY/page/GUID-DD20489C-42D9-42C6-9795-E4694688CC75.html).
 Install the PowerFlex SDC as follows:

 **Steps**

-1. Download the PowerFlex SDC from [Dell EMC Online support](https://www.dell.com/support).
+1. Download the PowerFlex SDC from [Dell Online support](https://www.dell.com/support).
 The filename is EMC-ScaleIO-sdc-*.rpm, where * is the SDC name corresponding to the PowerFlex installation version.
 2. Export the shell variable _MDM_IP_ in a comma-separated list using `export MDM_IP=xx.xxx.xx.xx,xx.xxx.xx.xx`, where xxx represents the actual IP address in your environment.
 This list contains the IP addresses of the MDMs.
-3. Install the SDC per the _Dell EMC PowerFlex Deployment Guide_:
+3. Install the SDC per the _Dell PowerFlex Deployment Guide_:
     - For Red Hat Enterprise Linux and CentOS, run `rpm -iv ./EMC-ScaleIO-sdc-*.x86_64.rpm`, where * is the SDC name corresponding to the PowerFlex installation version.
 4. To add more MDM_IP for multi-array support, run `/opt/emc/scaleio/sdc/bin/drv_cfg --add_mdm --ip 10.xx.xx.xx.xx,10.xx.xx.xx`